JHodgkins/MSP4-MovieBox/README.md

 ### Wireframes
 Wireframe designs show Mobile, Tablet and Desktop views of the main concept  parts of the MovieBox e-commerce web application.
-The application follows best practices and was developed using a mobile first approach to ensur the application was accessible to a wide audience.
+The application follows best practices and was developed using a mobile first approach to ensure the application was accessible to a wide audience.

 #### Homepage
 <details><summary>Mobile</summary>